Staff & Board

 Gallery Assistant

 Dean Ansell (he/them) is an artist of Melanesian (Rigorabana, Balawaia, Papua New Guinea), Maltese, and Anglo-Celtic heritage.
 His practice is a material-oriented investigation into concepts of time, place, memory, and transformation; using the body, the earth, and its atmosphere in the works’ creation.
-He is currently studying a Bachelor of Visual Arts at the Queensland University of Technology.
+He holds a Bachelor of Visual Arts from the Queensland University of Technology.

 Board of Directors